a3ramesh/cse15l-lab-reports/labreport2.md

 Part 3: What I Learned in Lab

 Something that I learned from lab in Week 2 was how to write a program that could take in a URL as an input and then output something on an online web page.
-I learned the existence of the getQuery() and getPath() methods to access the query and path, respectively, of an input URL, and I learned the importance of the port of a URL to indicate the specific web server the program runs on.
+I learned the existence of the getQuery() and getPath() methods to access the query and path, respectively, of an input URL (and more importantly what the query and path of a URL even are and how to identify the parts of a URL), and I learned the importance of the port of a URL to indicate the specific web server the program runs on.
+I also learned about some interesting new classes and interfaces such as the URLHandler interface and the Server class.